 This model has some great safety features as well, such as an integrated cord lock, a trigger lock, and a solid blade guard.
 It also has an adjustable handle so that you can set the length to fit your height.

 This edger comes with a spring-assist front wheel, to help you easily adjust the edging depth, and two larger back wheels for simple maneuvering.
-Greenworks also offers a 4-year warranty on this edger, which is twice as long as the industry standard.Check Price on Amazon
+Greenworks also offers a 4-year warranty on this edger, which is twice as long as the industry standard.Learn More and Buy Now at Amazon

 If you have more ground to cover and do not want to be tied down by a cord, then check out this cordless edger from Ryobi.
 This tool is part of the Ryobi 18v family of cordless yard tools, so if you already have a few of their tools you can purchase this model without the battery and charger, saving you some money.